Web Desiging for over 25 years. Still loving it.

 I created my first html pages in notepad in 1993.
 In 1996 I created websites for clients for a London ISP named Intercom.
-Sites included the original site for East Park Gardens and Pointts - the Traffic Ticket Specialists.
-Recently this year I finished a website for Westminster Township Historical Society and am currently working on a new site for Conrad Homes.
+I created and currently manage the website for St. Marys Station Gallery.
+Last year I finished a website for Westminster Township Historical Society and have also finished a new site for Conrad Homes.

 In the past...

 - I created and maintained a website for Country Creative Artisan Tour for 5 years that I was part of as well.
 I created all print items such as a brochure and a book markers each year as well.

 - With the first iteration of Conradhomes.ca, I have took CAD files of blueprints of home designs and edited them and assemble them in Illustrator to create fact sheets as pdfs.
 With all the previously mentioned projects, I have kept consistency from print to web on the branding of each product.

 - I created and maintained the website for Forest City Gymnastics in London for 10 years and created their full page registration form back in 2003.

 Web design - it all started in 1993

 My husband worked at Canada Trust at this time and he created EasyWeb.
 I was learning this new thing at the time called HTML and I was asked to create a mock up of the pages for EasyWeb (wasn't called that at first though) to show executives how it would look.
 The design went over well and when the site went live, I found out to my delight, that whomever did the final design literally copied and pasted my code and meta tags!
 I was very heavy into corporate training by then and I would have clients go to Show Source Code on the browser and in the meta tags, it would say "Designed by SylverDesign & Instruction" (yes, even back then I had the same company name).
 Great kudos for me and it stayed up for a good 2 years after the initial launch.